 Thank you again for visiting my Blog Page as we come together for “I Can Relax and Let Go” from this multiple part series on Affirmations for a Sexual Abuse Survivor Part 27.
 If you haven’t yet viewed Part 1 of this series, please do so by clicking here.

 The length of this series, which is set for 52 weeks is for you to become more familiar with your strengths and weaknesses as a sexual abuse survivor.
-While I encourage everyone to go at their own pace & to know that the doors will always remain open for questions as a community or individually.
-All the while, the work to Cleanse & Heal will begin within you just as in the traditional settings of nature.
+I encourage everyone to go at their own pace & to know that the doors will always remain open for questions as a community or individually, so ~Join Our Community Support Group here.

 Even while healing, there are and will be somedays when potentially everything will appear to go wrong.
 Emotions and situations connect to create what I might label an “insignificant day”.
 It may be that on those days I am experiencing stress by strain, and learning to relax with the divine flow of life and letting go of specific outcomes will suppress any difficulties.